planetfederal/workshops/tutorials/wordmap/src/en/index.rst

 .. image:: ../img/ext-ocean-heat.png
    :width: 100%

-Now that we have our word map, explore the naming of the USA!
+Now that we have our GeoNames map, explore the naming of the USA!
 Here's some interesting examples:

 * Resources